mattyhempstead/promptilation/README.md

 I see no fundamental reason why we can't write and read code for entire codebases at the level of prompts, particularly if problems like accuracy and non-determinism are practically resolved.

 In its current form, promptilation is only single file in, single file out.
-What would really improve usability is working out a good UX for OOP, particularly one that allows for reliable classes and dependencies.
+What would really improve usability is working out a good UX for OOP, particularly one that allows for reliable classes and dependencies across multiple prompt files.

 A good next step would be figuring out UX for building a simple OOP multi-file game with prompts.